Trout, Pujols and Ohtani homer as Angels rout White Sox 11-3 | WHIZ News

-Tyler Skaggs (8-6) tied a career high with nine strikeouts in six overpowering innings for Los Angeles.
+Not to be outdone, Tyler Skaggs (8-6) tied a career high with nine strikeouts in six overpowering innings.
 He whiffed his first five batters — the previous Angels pitcher to accomplish that was Jim Abbott at Oakland in September 1995.

 Trout had another grand day with his 13th career multihomer game.
 He hit a solo shot in the first inning and a three-run drive in the sixth to give him 28 homers this season.
 The two-time MVP went 3 for 4 and scored three runs.